maitlahcen/maitlahcen.github.io/_pages/research.md

 We study the welfare implications of long run inflation in a standard monetary search model augmented with downward nominal wage rigidity.
 We explore the trade-off between the real balance effect of inflation and its role in relaxing the downward constraint on nominal wages.

-### Monetary Policy in an Environment with Domestic and Foreign Denominated Bank Accounts, with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/) and [Sébastien Lotz](http://lemma.u-paris2.fr/fr/node/35).

-We revisit the issue of dollarization by focusing on the co-existence of domestic and foreign currency denominated bank accounts and the challenge this poses to monetary policy.
-We build on empirical evidence stating that sellers tend to prefer payments in local currency for small transactions while they prefer foreign currency for large transactions.
-We use this observation to build a New Monetarist model which features equilibria with bank deposits and loans in both currencies.
-We then use it to study issues such as the benefit of allowing foreign currency denominated bank accounts, the implications on money demand and the nominal exchange rate of regulations that discriminate among assets and liabilities based on their currency denomination (e.g. differential reserve requirements).

 ## Other Work